 Emily is a doctoral student in Human Ecology at the University of Wisconsin-Madison.
 Her scholarly work focuses on the college student experience as well as the long-term effects of college on financial well-being, familial relationships, and social mobility.
 In another strand of research, she examines the use of research and relationships in state-level policymaking, as well as best practices related to youth programs, including program development, management, and evaluation.

 Education and Relevant Experience

-She received her BA at Harvard College in Sociology.
+Emily earned her M.S. from the University of Wisconsin-Madison in Human Ecology and her BA at Harvard College in Sociology.
 During that time, she directed afterschool and summer enrichment programs in the Chinatown and East Cambridge neighborhoods for a student-run nonprofit organization, the Phillips Brooks House Association (PBHA).
 After graduating, she was the Harvard Club of Boston Nonprofit Management Fellow at PBHA.
 She then worked as Somerville Program Coordinator for The Center for Teen Empowerment, a leadership organization that hires high-risk teens as youth organizers to implement their vision for the community through performing arts and campaigns for social change.